 The soggy conditions and dour mood continued through the 16th.
 “Remained mostly quiet in lines, getting up stores and supplies, and awaiting developments,” Warren wrote.

 Quiet for Warren, perhaps, but not necessarily for the men in the trenches, who were, said Brig.
-Gen. Roman Ayres, “exposed to shell fire and sharpshooters” the entire time.
+Gen. Romeyn Ayres, “exposed to shell fire and sharpshooters” the entire time.
 “While here there was continuous firing on the skirmish line,” added Lt.
-Col. John E. Cooke of the 77th New York, “but no distinct engagement.”
+Col. John E. Cooke of the 76th New York, “but no distinct engagement.”

 Officers had troubles, too.
 “About these times it was a serious question with officers as to how they and their horses could exist without rations—cause, mud,” said Col. William S. Tilton of the 22nd Massachusetts.

 Overall, thought, the men of the V Corps welcomed the opportunity to catch their breath.
 “These operations were most exhaustive to the energies of the men,” wrote Lt.
 Col. Rufus Dawes, commander of the 6th Wisconsin Volunteers, referring to the army’s time thus far in Spotsylvania, “and perhaps most trying to their morale of anything in the experience of the oldest in service, but the hardships were always ready to put forth their best efforts in the most perilous undertaking.”

 On May 17th, the sun would finally make an appearance.
 Things at Spotsylvania would begin to liven up once more.